ExabeamLabs/new-scale-content-hub/Automation/Microsoft Defender/readme.md

 You can review the following link for official documentaiton on the individual actions possible via the API, this link takes you to a specific one but just click through the tree on the left - https://learn.microsoft.com/en-us/defender-endpoint/api/isolate-machine

+Make sure you review the required permissions for each function/action because without them the scripts will fail.

 COMPLETE